 subject to

-Where $S\neq\emptyset$ is the multilevel convex constraints feasible choice set, $m$ is the number of the constraints, $k_{p}$ is the number of $DM_{p}$'s objective functions, $c_{pq}^{ij}$ are constants, $A$ is a $(m\times n)$-matrix and $b$ is a $m-$vector.
-We assume that $m<n$, and that the feasible region $S$ is a compact polyhedron (closed and bounded subset of $\mathbb{R}^{n}$).
+Where $S\neq\emptyset$ is the multilevel convex constraints feasible choice set, $m$ is the number of constraints, $k_{p}$ is the number of objective functions of the $DM_{p}$, $c_{pq}^{ij}$ are constants, $A$ is $(m\times n)$-matrix and $b$ is a $m-$vector.
+We assume that $m<n$, and that the feasible region $S$ is a compact polyhedron (a closed and bounded subset of $\mathbb{R}^{n}$).